 Now, one my biggest concerns with using this material for bars was that they are hollow.
 While I considered pouring concrete into them, either wet or better dry – I decided against it as the concrete itself wants to absorb moisture.
-I figured having concrete inside a rust-prone material like steel – probably not a good idea, but I guess sand (which I had for the patio) would have been okay.
+I figured having concrete inside a rust-prone material like steel – probably not a good idea.
+In retrospect, I guess sand (which I had for the patio) would have been okay.

-Instead, I decided to fill my “bars” with normal expanding spray foam.
+Instead, I decided to fill my “bars” with expanding spray foam.
 While I’ll admit not super easy, I think I was successful enough.
 I filled one end of each pipe using a delicate gun hand, and assembled that one end into the holes I drilled.
-I then flipped my bars (and half assembled frame) up on its side and sat it on blocks on the ground.
-I worked to fill the rest of the bars.
-To do this, I taped two spray foam applicators tubes together (it didn’t work great) and I filled each bar a little bit at a time in several passes.
-The foam settled down into the bar as I went, and a small flashlight was very handy here.
+Then flipping my bars (and half assembled frame) up on its side, I worked to fill the rest of the bars.

 I finished by adding the member at the other side of the bars.
 I glued up my tenons and my mortises and assembled the whole thing using a little light persuasion (read: a rubber mallet).
-I clamped each corning using corner clamps, and after checking with both a square and then measuring my diagonals (ensuring square), I then cut six 1 & ½ inch lengths from a short dowel.
+Each corner was clamped using corner clamps (on Amazon there).
+And after checking with both a square and then measuring my diagonals (ensuring square), I then cut six 1 & ½ inch lengths from a short dowel.
 Drilling, gluing, I then hammered these in one each at the bottom corners, two each at the top corners.

 I used glue to fill in some gaps in my fit and around the bars themselves.
 After it set up for a bit, I placed the assembly up against the fence and sprayed it black with Krylon’s Rust Protector.
 (This product was a prize/gift that I received from the company at the end of last year.)
 I let it dry thoroughly for, well, a week.